This notice gives you information about how we use your personal data, and the rights that you have in your data.

 We collect further information from you during the period of our retainer or for the duration of your providing services to us.

-We collect information from other third parties, such as other professionals advising our Clients on a matter, from referrers, partner organisations (if we have run a joint event), and from credit reference agencies or other background check agencies.
+We collect information from other third parties, such as other professionals advising our clients on a matter, from referrers, partner organisations (if we have run a joint event), and from credit reference agencies or other background check agencies.

-We may collect information about our Clients and about third parties from public sources, such as Companies House or the Land Registry, from an online search or from social media sites.
+We may collect information about our clients and about third parties from public sources, such as Companies House or the Land Registry, from an online search or from social media sites.

-We will only use your personal information when the law allows us to.
-Most commonly, we will use your personal information in the following circumstances:
+We will only use your personal data when the law allows us to.
+Most commonly, we will use your personal data in the following circumstances:

-We may also use your personal information in the following situations, which are likely to be rare:
+We may also use your personal data in the following situations, which are likely to be rare:

-Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We process this type of information where it is necessary to establish, exercise or defend a legal claim.

-We may process particularly sensitive personal information if we are under a legal obligation to do so, or if it becomes necessary to protect your vital interests or those of another person, or for reasons of substantial public interest.
+We may process particularly sensitive personal data if we are under a legal obligation to do so, or if it becomes necessary to protect your vital interests or those of another person, or for reasons of substantial public interest.

 We may process information: